 Driving such significant changes within any business model will require complex partnerships between different internal and external stakeholders and needs to be underpinned by detailed business and environmental analytics and supported by a long-term plan.

-Any company thinking about starting out on this journey should initially consider a packaging hot-spot analysis, which will have to include supplier engagement.
+Any company thinking about starting out on this journey towards plastic sustainability should initially consider a packaging hot-spot analysis, which will have to include supplier engagement.

 The UK’s packaging supply chain is typically quite innovative and is used to responding to environmental legislation, as well as requirements from leading manufacturers and retailers to increase recyclability of materials or to replace substances of concern.

-An initial supplier discussion, probably focused on those strategic or priority suppliers that the business has long-term relationships with, will prove the most fruitful place to start to understand the ‘problem plastics’ and their alternatives.
+An initial supplier discussion, probably focused on those strategic or priority suppliers that the business has long-term relationships with, will prove the most fruitful place to start to understand the ‘problem plastics’ and the alternatives available.

 To understand the full picture, it will also be beneficial to engage the waste management and recycling/reprocessing sector to map the challenges, limitations and opportunities to provide sustainable end of life solutions for various packaging material types, including those plastics used in the food industry and clothing and textiles.